Richard Barthelmess: Post-acting career

 Barthelmess failed to maintain the stardom of his silent film days and gradually left entertainment.
-He enlisted in the United States Navy Reserve during World War II, and served as a lieutenant commander.
-He never returned to film, preferring instead to live off his real estate investments.
+He enlisted in the United States Navy Reserve during World War II, and served as a lieutenant commander, stationed at Pearl Harbor Naval Shipyard.
+He never returned to film, preferring to live off his real estate investments.

 Personal life

 On June 18, 1920, Barthelmess married Mary Hay, a stage and screen star, in New York.
 They had one daughter, Mary Barthelmess, before divorcing on January 15, 1927.

 In August 1927, Barthelmess became engaged to Katherine Young Wilson, a Broadway actress.
 However, the engagement was called off due to Wilson's stated desire to continue acting, or possibly his affair around this time with the journalist Adela Rogers St. Johns.

 On April 21, 1928, Barthelmess married Jessica Stewart Sargent.
 He later adopted her son, Stewart, from a previous marriage.
 They remained married until Barthelmess' death in 1963.

 Death

 Barthelmess died of throat cancer on August 17, 1963, aged 68, in Southampton, New York.
 He was interred at the Ferncliff Cemetery and Mausoleum in Hartsdale, New York.